cis3296s24/prj--04-interactive-news-globe/README.md

 # Interactive News Globe (ING)
 This is a project where we can have access to news content based on countries.
 Most of the news content will be based on top news.
-The user will get their content from the interactive visual globe.
+The user will get their content from the interactive visual globe. it allows user to gain more information from the geological location and geopolitical location view.
+It also allows users to interact with news from a different perspective by having users interact with the globe in ways that it promotes new discoveries on part of the planet we are not familiar with.

 ![This is a screenshot.](images.png)
 # How to run